Segs/Segs/Projects/CoX/docs/README.md

       Clicking this button will open a dialog box to configure the settings.cfg file SEGS needs to run.
 It will ask you to enter a name for your server and the IP address of your computer.

       > This will be the same IP you used during Section 2 of 'Configure The COX Client'

+      Next to the IP address field, clicking a small button with a magnifying glass will look up your computer's IP address.

    2. **Create New Databases**